gshugh/CSC517_HW2_Rails/README.md

     The user can either login and gain more functionality or they can see only the list of all tours and reviews.
     We are using the same login page to redirect a user to same user dashboard, but this dashboard has been customized to show only the relevant links to the user.

+Miscellaneous Notes:

+    When you delete your account, the following info gets deleted:
+        Your bookings: deleted
+        Your review: deleted
+        Your listings: deleted (if you're an agent/admin) Your bookmarks: deleted
+        Your waitlists: deleted

+    "Extra" Model:

+        Our E/R Diagram can be found at doc/CSC517_HW02_EntityRelationshipDiagram.png We have a "start_at" model that we ended up never really using.
+        Instead, we find the start location for a tour based on order of records stored in the "visits" model.
+        Time did not permit cleaning up this 'extra' code.

+    "Extra" Views:

+        We used scaffolding to start our application.
+        Many views are created by scaffolding.
+        Some of these views are never actually available to the user via a link.
+        Most of these 'extra' views are retained: for time constraints
+            for future development on the application if needed

+    Tour Operator Contact Info:

+        Per Piazza:
+            "...we have to create operator with some basic info?"
+            "Agent information should be fine."
+        This is a good idea and if we were starting over we likely would use agent profile information.
+        However we already had a field for adding custom operator contact info when creating a tour.
+        We have chosen to retain our custom contact info in the interest of flexibility.

+    Price Filtering:

+        Per Piazza:
+            "...Is it acceptable to filter just by maximum price?"
+            "There are no restrictions on the way you would like to implement any functionality."
+        We offer price filtering by maximum price, but not by minimum price.
+        This is on the theory that cheaper is always better (all else being equal).

 User Roles:

     Admin: